Mikesco3/drivestatus.sh/README.md

 ## Script Details
 The script performs the following steps:

-1. Iterates over all possible drive letters from a to z.
-2. Checks if the drive exists.
+1. Detects the physical drives in the system
-3. If the drive exists, it checks the health status using the smartctl command.
+3. Checks the health status using the smartctl command.
 4. Prints the drive status:
   - **GOOD:** If the status is PASSED or SMART Health Status: OK.
   - **REPLACE:** If the status is FAILED.